Family of missing Alabama woman say they ‘heard her scream’ through the phone before she disappeared

 “The family member lost contact with the caller, but the line remained open,” Lt.
 Daniel Lowe of the Hoover Police said at a news conference on Friday.

 Upon arrival, police located Russell’s car and some of her belongings nearby, but did not find her or the child.
-The also had not received any reports of a missing child.
+They also had not received any reports of a missing child.

 A witness, meanwhile, had reported seeing a man and a gray vehicle near the area where Russell reported seeing the toddler, Lowe said.